aws/aws-for-fluent-bit/troubleshooting/debugging.md

 See [docs/valgrind.md](../docs/valgrind.md) for full details on building, configuring, and reading results from the valgrind debug image.

+For allocation-level heap profiling using jemalloc (built into the debug image), see [docs/heap-profiling.md](../docs/heap-profiling.md).

+For an overview of how the debug and init-debug images work, see [docs/debug.md](../docs/debug.md).

 ##### Other Options: Other Debug Builds
 Several debug targets can be built via `make <target-name>` Here's a list of debug targets and what they do:
-- `debug` and `debug-s3`: these debug targets upload crash symbols, such as a compressed core dump, stack traces, and crashed Fluent Bit executable to an S3 bucket of your choosing.
-Symbols are also stored in the `/cores` directory.
-You can access this via a mounted volume.
-Stack trace is also printed out on crash.
-More information on how to use the debug image can be found in: [Tutorial: Debugging Fluent Bit with GDB](tutorials/remote-core-dump/README.md).
+- `debug`: uploads crash symbols (compressed core dump, stack trace, Fluent Bit executable) to S3 and stores them in `/cores`.
+Stack trace is also printed on crash.
+See [Tutorial: Debugging Fluent Bit with GDB](tutorials/remote-core-dump/README.md).
-- `debug-fs`: this is a light weight debug target that simply outputs the coredump crash file to the `/cores` directory which can be mounted to by a Docker volume.
-This image does not upload crash symbols to S3, and does not process stack traces.
 - `debug-valgrind`: runs Fluent Bit under valgrind.
 See [docs/valgrind.md](../docs/valgrind.md) for details.
-- `init-debug` and `init-debug-s3`: same as `debug` and `debug-s3` images but with the init process
-- `init-debug-fs`: same as `debug-fs` but with the init process.
+- `init-debug`: same as `debug` but with the init process.
-- `main-debug-all`: builds `debug-s3`, `debug-fs`, and `debug-valgrind` efficiently without rebuilding dependencies.
-- `init-debug-all`: builds `init-debug-s3`, and `init-debug-fs` efficiently without rebuilding dependencies.

 ## Segfaults and crashes (SIGSEGV)